singsonn/atmega-two-7-segment-counter/README.md

 # atmega-two-7-segment-counter

-Code for a 0 to 99 counter using an Atmega328p and 2 7-segment displays, including push button to reset the counter, and push buttons to increment and decrement it.
+Code for a 0 to 99 counter using an Atmega328p and 2 7-segment displays, including push buttons to reset the counter, increment and decrement it.

 ## Deployment